beaker-project/beaker/documentation/admin-guide/system-requirements.rst

 -  APC

-You may mix and match any of these controllers on the target hosts, but you must include at least one of per system.
+You may mix and match any of these controllers on the target hosts, but you must include at least one compatible controller per system.
 Beaker supports the cman package's fence component.
 Beaker supports any device that you control from the Red Hat Enterprise Linux 5 command line.